IanWark/Wholesome-Game-Jam-2020/README.md

 # Candy Feast for the Little Beasts

-A game by **The Fantastically Woolly Onions Clad in Corduroy of the Night**
+A game by **The Fantastically Woolly Onions Clad in Corduroy of the Night** Team

 Made in Unity for the **Wholesome Games Jam 2020**: https://itch.io/jam/wholesome-games-jam-2020
 <br/><br/>